mrilikecoding/clawmarks.nvim/README.md

 ## How It Works

 This plugin reads the `.clawmarks.json` file created by the [clawmarks](https://github.com/mrilikecoding/clawmarks) MCP server.
-The MCP server is used by AI agents (like Claude Code) to create annotated bookmarks during conversations about your code.
+The MCP server is used by LLM agents to create annotated bookmarks during code exploration sessions.

 ```
-Claude Code ──► clawmarks (MCP) ──► .clawmarks.json ◄── clawmarks.nvim
+LLM Agent ──► clawmarks (MCP) ──► .clawmarks.json ◄── clawmarks.nvim
 ```

 ## License